CHICORY’S CHRISTMAS GIFT

 Now as you can well imagine, Uncle Isaiah and a great many of the mice were eager to do this very thing.
 What’s more, they had quite an adventure doing it, including a big battle with the wolverine.
 But since time is short, l must save that story for another time.

-I will, however, tell you this: When at last they reached the top, the sky was growing pink with the dawn.
-Chicory sat them down to rest from their arduous journey, and encouraged them to enjoy the sunrise.
+But I will tell you this: When at last they reached the top, the sky was growing pink with the dawn.
+Chicory sat the mice down to rest from their arduous journey, and encouraged them to enjoy the sunrise.
 When it finally came, for the first time in their lives everyone saw the light of the world, and beneath it, the beauty of the world above.
 And they wept for joy.

 When the tears finally gave way to laughter, Mopey spoke up.
 “Chicory,” he said, “you were right and I was wrong.
 I am a mouse, not a mole.
 I was made for this beautiful world above, and not for that ugly one down below.
 Thank you, Chicory, for bringing me home.”